Propositional Fallacies icon

 Example of Propositional Fallacies

 • William Shatner is Captain Kirk or he is in Miss Congeniality.
 William Shatner is in Miss Congeniality.
 Therefore he is not Captain Kirk.
-It is possible for William Shatner to be in both of these movies (in fact he was).
+This commits the fallacy of affirming a disjunct - both can be true in an inclusive 'or' statement.

 Note